-The Science: Research studies show that many people employ dysfunctional strategies to re-charge their batteries.
+The Science: Research studies show that many people employ dysfunctional strategies to recharge their batteries.

 The Solution: Check out these 8 strategies for replenishment that actually work.

-Most of us know these days: You´re rushing from one meeting to another, squeezing in those important calls with the tax consultant and your child´s class teacher – while desperately trying to finish that presentation for your boss which is due at 06:00 pm.
-This is what days at the office look like for a lot of who earn their money as so-called knowledge workers.
+Most of us know these days: You´re rushing from one meeting to another, squeezing in those important calls with the tax consultant and your child´s class teacher – while desperately trying to finish that presentation for your boss due at 06:00 pm.
+This is what days at the office look like for a lot of those who earn their money as so-called knowledge workers.

 To make it through days like this (and perform well), maintaining a high level of subjective energy is paramount.
 In the words of Jane Dutton (Ross School of Business), human energy is the “fuel” that helps organizations run successfully.
 At this point, a vital question arises: How do people manage – and in the case of depletion – replenish their energy while still at the office?

 This issue was addressed in a paper by researchers Charlotte Fritz, Chak Fu Lam, and Gretchen Spreitzer.
 In order to do so, they surveyed 214 knowledge workers across all hierarchical levels on their subjective levels of energy (separate for presence and depletion of vitality) throughout their work days and additionally assessed what kind of (micro-) strategies these people employ to maintain their energetic balance – and how often they use certain strategies compared to others.
 Here´s the key takeaway:

 When trying to recharge at work, most people get it wrong most of the time!

 Among the most frequently used micro-strategies to recharge were:

 – drinking water or coffee or having a snack;

 – checking e-mails, switching to another task, or making a to-do list;